chuckbag/net/MORE/Networking/Eth-IP/README.md

 - Linux IP Settings.
 A brief reminder on how all the Ethernet and IP stacks come together on the Linux/Redhat platform.

 ## Analyzing and Monitoring Network Traffic
 This section is kind of a bridge between the "analyzing ethernet and ip" section, and the "security" section.
-Here we will be looking at ways to view traffic, debug problems, and use different tools to help analyse what is going on.
+Here we will be looking at ways to view traffic, debug problems, and use different tools to help analyze what is going on.

 ### Procedures for testing:
 - Spaning and tcpdump.
 This doc explains how to setup cisco switches to "span" or to mirror traffic between two hosts to another sniffing host.
-It also describes some basic unix tcpdump commands to sniff the traffic and to save it to a file to be later analysed with ethereal.
+It also describes some basic unix tcpdump commands to sniff the traffic and to save it to a file to be later analyzed with ethereal.
 - Traffic and Bandwidth Testing Procedures.
 A simple set of steps that can be used to test different networking equipment to see how they behave when traffic is sent through them.

 ### Tools for testing: